nickmoran06/Focus-League/README.md

 git clone https://github.com/nickmoran06/Focus_League.git
 ```

+* Go to the folder and delete the ``` _config.yml ``` file.
+That is a file for the landing page, and it doesn't let use the extension.

 * Review where your browser manage the extensions, in this case I will use Google Chrome as a example.

 * Type chrome://extensions in your browser to go where manage the extensions.